trunk-rs/trunk/site/content/_index.md

 </html>
 ```

-`trunk-ng build` will produce the following HTML at `dist/index.html`, along with the compiled scss, WASM & the JS loader for the WASM:
+`trunk build` will produce the following HTML at `dist/index.html`, along with the compiled scss, WASM & the JS loader for the WASM:

 ```html
 <html>